white91318/datapicker/README.md

 # datapicker

-It's only for trendmicro interview
+It's only for trendmicro interview.

 Didn't using any existing Calendar or DatePicker components

 ### Environment